Josh-XT/AGiXT/docs/README.md

 - [Redoc](http://localhost:7437/redoc)

 This documentation is hosted locally and the frontend must be running for these links to work.
+## Configuration

+Each AGiXT Agent has its own settings for interfacing with AI providers, and other configuration options.
+These settings can be set and modified through the web interface.
 ## Documentation

 Not enough information?
 Check out the [documentation](https://josh-xt.github.io/AGiXT) for more details.